shahbhatti/CarND-Behavioral-Cloning/README.md

 Below is a summary of my model.
 It consists of a convolution neural network with 3x3 filter sizes and depths of 2X32, 2X64 and 2X128.
 It includes MaxPooling and Dropouts.
 The fully connected layers are added after the flattening layer.

 The model includes ELU layers to introduce nonlinearity, and the data is normalized and re-sized in preprocessing.

 ____________________________________________________________________________________________________
-Layer (type)                     Output Shape          Num         Connected to
+Layer, (type), (Output Shape), Num, Connected-to
 ____________________________________________________________________________________________________
 convolution2d_1 (Convolution2D)  (None, 40, 160, 3)    12          convolution2d_input_1[0][0]
 ____________________________________________________________________________________________________